 Retrieving Request Results

-Use GET /prod/v1/deployments/{deployment_id}/requests/{request_id}/result to fetch outputs once the job status is "completed".
+GET /prod/v1/deployments/{deployment_id}/requests/{request_id}/result Use this endpoint to fetch outputs once the job status is "completed".

 Request Example